Anirudh025/ParagonHero_Obsidian/School_Studies/!Chemistry/Organic Chemistry/Organic Nitrogen Compounds.md

 		3. This is a technique used to separate amino acids
 	11. Electrophoresis ![[electrophoresis.excalidraw]]
 	12. Peptide linkages
-		1. when a C-N-C bond form from replacement of
+		1. when a C-N-C bond form from replacement of H-OH
+	13.